layer8ideas/elasticsheets/README.md

 # ElasticSheets v0.2

 ElasticSheets is a Web Front end for ElasticSearch that allows users to search, add, remove, and modify documents in the form of table rows and columns.
-This is useful when data can be searched and/or managed by many people simultaneously and automatically integrated with other applications via HTTP/JSON.
+This is useful when data must be searched and managed by many people simultaneously and automatically integrated with other applications via HTTP/JSON.

 ElasticSheets is used in this Project: http://www.layer8ideas.com/large-scale-monitoring-using-cmdb/